vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 If Spoof Intelligence has good signals that a domain may be suspicious, Spoof Intelligence will identify it as a **block** and mark the email with protection policy category `SPOOF` in the `X-Forefront-Antispam-Report` message header.
 However, if Spoof Intelligence has good signals that a domain should pass extended authentication checks, it will be **allowed** by Spoof Intelligence and the [Unauthenticated Sender Indicators](https://learn.microsoft.com/en-us/defender-office-365/anti-phishing-policies-about?view=o365-worldwide#unauthenticated-sender-indicators) should be visible to the recipient.

 ### Spoof intelligence insight
-You can use the Spoof Intelligence Insight in the [Microsoft Defender portal](https://security.microsoft.com/spoofintelligence) to identify spoofed senders who are sending unauthenticated emails (messages that fail SPF, DKIM, or DMARC and sender reputation checks).
+You can use the Spoof Intelligence Insight in [Microsoft Defender XDR](https://security.microsoft.com/spoofintelligence) to identify spoofed senders who are sending unauthenticated emails (messages that fail SPF, DKIM, or DMARC and sender reputation checks).
 Spoof Intelligence Insight allows you to manually [override](https://learn.microsoft.com/en-us/defender-office-365/anti-spoofing-spoof-intelligence#override-the-spoof-intelligence-verdict) the Spoof Intelligence verdict to either **allow** or **block** the detected spoofed senders.
 However, once overridden, the spoofed sender will no longer appear in the Spoof Intelligence Insight and will instead be listed under the **Spoofed Senders tab** on the [Tenant Allow/Block Lists](https://security.microsoft.com/tenantAllowBlockList?viewid=SpoofItem) page.

 ## Configure anti-phishing policies and best practices
 > The best practices are based on the [Strict recommendations settings](https://learn.microsoft.com/en-us/defender-office-365/recommended-settings-for-eop-and-office365?view=o365-worldwide#eop-anti-phishing-policy-settings) of the Configuration Analyzer.

-1. Sign in to the Microsoft Defender portal and navigate to the [Anti-phishing section](https://security.microsoft.com/antiphishing).
+1. Sign in to Microsoft Defender XDR and navigate to the [Anti-phishing section](https://security.microsoft.com/antiphishing).

 2. Navigate to 'Phishing Threshold & Protection' and select 'Edit Protection Settings'.